 2.1.4.
 Determining whether the OBD system reacts to the simulated malfunction and indicates malfunction in an appropriate manner to the vehicle driver.

 2.2.
-Alternatively, at the request of the manufacturer, malfunction of one or more components may be electronically simulated according to the requirements of paragraph 6.
-Below.
+Alternatively, at the request of the manufacturer, malfunction of one or more components may be electronically simulated according to the requirements of paragraph 6. of this appendix.

 2.3.
 Manufacturers may request that monitoring take place outside the Type I Test cycle if it can be demonstrated to the authority that monitoring during conditions encountered during the Type I Test cycle would impose restrictive monitoring conditions when the vehicle is used in service.